irfanahmed0019/customer-churn-prediction/README.md

 This project predicts whether a telecom customer is likely to churn (leave the service) using Machine Learning classification algorithms.

-The project includes data preprocessing, exploratory data analysis (EDA), feature encoding, model training, evaluation, and comparison of multiple algorithms.
+The project covers data preprocessing, exploratory data analysis (EDA), feature encoding, model training, evaluation, and comparison of multiple machine learning models.

 ---